pkriengsiri/whats-in-the-box/README.md

 -Press the "Find a local charity near you!" button and search within 10 miles of the zip code of the area you wish to donate to
 -Press the use my location button to find a local charity within 10 miles of you.

 ````

-## Recent changes

-*12-31-2020 - Added Read.ME

-## If you would like to contribute

-To help add functionality, debugging, or refactoring the code, please ask for a clone of the repo, make the changes, and comments for overview and permission to push.

 ## Contributors / Credit
 ### Pete Kriengsiri